-Our annual Champaign-Urbana Area Christmas Lights Guide is NOW LIVE.
+Our annual Champaign-Urbana Area Christmas Lights Guide will be live after Thanksgiving.
 That features lights displays in and around Champaign-Urbana (and a few a little further away, too.)

 Want to know all things holiday in Champaign-Urbana?
 Sign up for our Ho Ho Holidays email newsletter every day from December 1-24.
 Click to sign up today!

 Christmas Tree Farms | Meals with Santa | Where to See Santa | Gigantic Holiday Guide | Christmas Parades | Treelighting Ceremonies | Ho Ho Holidays | Holiday Bucket List

 What: Known as “Folepi” to locals, the Festival of Lights in East Peoria’s Winter Wonderland lights display has been a staple for more than 30 years.
 Set to music, (tune your vehicle’s radio to 107.3 for holiday music to accompany your drive), make sure to keep your eyes peeled for the the popular ski jumper feature.
 Displays include lighted arches and circus animals, the Western town, Space Land, the Candy Cane Factory, Prehistoric Land and more.
 The Festival’s mascot is the wooden soldier Folepi, whose name serves as an acronym for “Festival of Lights, East Peoria, Illinois.”